javatarz/roacm/_posts/2012-07-16-movement-to-bumblebee.markdown

 - news
 ---

-I finally took the time out to move away from Wordpress into my own server.
+I finally took the time out to move away from shared hosting into my own server.
 It's been a long time coming but it's finally here!
 I hope this will stop issues for Wordpress caused by shared hosting.
 If it doesn't, it's out with Wordpress :)

 I ported over data and my database after cleaning up the infections.
 I have, however lost some of the uploaded images from my past posts so any issues there are regretted :( These images are gone from my Dreamhost server and hence can't be ported over.. oh well :'(